-Auditor's Summary Review of Special Funds, Revolving Funds, Trust Funds, and Trust Accounts of the Department of Budget and Finance Report No. 24-01 Two trust accounts did not meet criteria OUR REVIEW of three special funds, four trust funds, and eleven trust accounts of the Department of Budget and Finance (B&F) found two trust accounts did not meet the criteria for trust accounts and should be closed or reclassified.
+Auditor's Summary Review of Special Funds, Revolving Funds, Trust Funds, and Trust Accounts of the Department of Department of Business, Economic Development and Tourism Report No. 25-10 Three special funds, five revolving funds, one trust fund, and four trust accounts did not meet criteria OUR REVIEW of 17 special funds, 15 revolving funds, 8 trust funds, and 12 trust accounts of the Department of Business, Economic Development and Tourism (DBEDT) found three special funds, five revolving funds, one trust fund, and four trust accounts did not meet the criteria for special funds, revolving funds, trust funds, and trust accounts, respectively, and should be closed or reclassified.
 Section 23-12, Hawai'i Revised Statutes (HRS), requires the Auditor to review all existing special, revolving, and trust funds every five years.
 Reviews are scheduled so that each department's funds are reviewed once every five years.
 Although not mandated by statute, we included trust accounts as part of our review.
-This is our seventh review of B&F's revolving funds, trust funds, and trust accounts.
-It is our third review of the special funds held by B&F since Act 130, Session Laws of Hawai'i 2013, amended Section 23-12, HRS, to require review of special funds along with revolving funds and trust funds.
+This is our seventh review of DBEDT's revolving funds, trust funds, and trust accounts.
+It is our third review of the special funds held by DBEDT since Act 130, Session Laws of Hawai'i 2013, amended Section 23-12, HRS, to require review of special funds along with revolving funds and trust funds.
 We used criteria developed by the Legislature and by our office based on public finance and accounting literature.
 For each fund, we present a five-year financial summary, the purpose of the fund, and conclusions about its use.
 We did not audit the financial data, which is provided for informational purposes.
 We do not present conclusions about the effectiveness of programs or their management, or whether the programs should be continued.
-Reporting shortfall WE NOTED THAT B&F did not file statutorily required reports for non-general funds totaling approximately \$22.3 billion, administratively created non-general funds totaling approximately \$0, non-general funds with balances totaling approximately \$22.6 billion under the program measures reporting requirement, and non-general funds with balances totaling approximately \$22.6 billion under the cost element reporting requirement.
+Reporting shortfall WE NOTED THAT DBEDT did not file statutorily required reports for non-general funds totaling approximately \$4 million, administratively created non-general funds totaling approximately \$961,000, non-general funds with balances totaling approximately \$27.5 million under the program measures reporting requirement, and non-general funds with balances

+FUND TYPES SPECIAL FUNDS are used to account for revenues earmarked for particular purposes and from which expenditures are made for those purposes.
+REVOLVING FUNDS such as loan funds, are often established with an appropriation of seed money from the general fund, and must demonstrate the capacity to be self-sustaining.
+TRUST FUNDS such as a pension fund, invoke the State's fiduciary responsibility to care for and use the assets held to benefit those with a vested interest in the assets.
+TRUST ACCOUNTS are typically separate holding or clearing accounts and are often used as accounting devices for crediting or charging state agencies or projects for payroll and other costs. totaling approximately \$100.3 million under the cost element reporting requirement.
 Accurate and complete reporting will greatly improve the Legislature's oversight and control of these funds.

-FUND TYPES

-SPECIAL FUNDS

-are used to account for revenues earmarked for particular purposes and from which expenditures are made for those purposes.

-REVOLVING FUNDS

-such as loan funds, are often established with an appropriation of seed money from the general fund, and must demonstrate the capacity to be self-sustaining.

-TRUST FUNDS

-such as a pension fund, invoke the State's fiduciary responsibility to care for and use the assets held to benefit those with a vested interest in the assets.

-TRUST ACCOUNTS

-are typically separate holding or clearing accounts and are often used as accounting devices for crediting or charging state agencies or projects for payroll and other costs.

-Agency response

-B&F REPRESENTED that it will thoroughly review each of the items noted in the report and take appropriate actions to address them.
+Agency response DBEDT CONCURRED WITH OUR FINDINGS and will take appropriate corrective action as recommended.